Chinese New Year Decorations

 Chinese New Year Ornaments and Decorations

-When is Chinese New Year?Chinese New Year is on February 19, 2015
+When is Chinese New Year?Chinese New Year 2015 was on February 19, this is the Year of the Sheep Next Chinese New Year is on February 8, 2016

 Send your FREE e-card and learn more about Chinese New Year here